Australian Road Trips: The Ultimate Guide

 Australian Road Trip Routes

 Below is just a selection of a few routes that are most widely travelled while backpacking Australia.
-Given the size of the country, there are obviously a few other routes you can do.
-I go into detail about the most popular Australian road trip routes below.
+Given the size of the country, there are a few other routes you can do.

 I’ve created a table that shows the distance between major cities in Australia.
-This is to give you an idea of the distances involved when travelling Australia!
+This is to give you an idea of the distances involved during a drive around Australia itinerary!
 As you can see, even some journeys that don’t look like they’ll take too long are quite a distance!

 Adelaide Alice Springs Brisbane Broome Cairns Darwin Melbourne Perth Sydney